UPS profit falls as brutal winter raises costs

 UPS had forecast 2014 earnings of $5.05-$5.30 per share in January.
 Analysts on average were expecting $5.18 per share, according to Thomson Reuters I/B/E/S.

-Shares of the Atlanta-based company closed down 0.6 percent at $98.64 on the New York Stock Exchange.
+Shares of the Atlanta-based company were little changed at $99.03 in midday trading on the New York Stock Exchange.
 FedEx shares were also nearly flat.

 UPS shares have fallen 6 percent so far this year, in line with the broader Dow Jones U.S. Delivery Services Index

-Additional reporting by Ankit Ajmera in Bangalore; Editing by Maju Samuel and Saumyadeb Chakrabarty
+Reporting by Sweta Singh in Bangalore; Editing by Maju Samuel and Saumyadeb Chakrabarty